Khokhani-Dhruv/Cryptography/README.md

 # Cryptography
-In this project, We have tried to design a new Cryptosystem based on some tree properties (specifically using LCA(Least Common Ancestor)) while doing encryption.
+In this project, We have tried to design a new Cryptosystem based on some tree properties (specifically using LCA(Least Common Ancestor)) while doing encryption.
 (Note: LCA of two nodes is the node that is the lowest (i.e. deepest) node that has both the given nodes as descendants.)
 • It’s a kind of block cipher but, here we will take a bunch of 2-2 elements and then we will encrypt them respectively.